bennokr/semsynth/sphinx/provenance.md

 - When debugging, you can render the DAG with `python semsynth_reports_cli.py graph --conf @prov-config.toml` (exposed via makeprov `COMMANDS`) to visualize how cached downloads, preprocessing artifacts, model outputs, and reports depend on one another.

 ## Practical usage patterns
-- **Rebuild a missing artifact**: If a report HTML is missing, run `python semsynth_reports_cli.py build outputs/<dataset>/index.html --conf @prov-config.toml` to regenerate upstream dependencies automatically.
+- **Rebuild a missing artifact**: If a report HTML is missing, run `python -m semsynth build outputs/<dataset>/index.html --conf @prov-config.toml` to regenerate upstream dependencies automatically.
 - **Dry runs and forcing recomputation**: Pass `--conf @prov-config.toml --dry-run` to inspect the DAG without executing, or set `force=true` in the TOML to rerun every rule regardless of existing outputs.
 - **Extending the workflow**: When adding new provider helpers or report writers, wrap them with `@rule()` and annotate file inputs/outputs with `InPath`/`OutPath` to keep provenance complete.
 Refer to the decorator examples in the [makeprov README](https://github.com/bennokr/makeprov#readme) and ensure new artifacts respect PROV-O semantics for activities and entities.